SOCIAL, BEHAVIORAL, & ECONOMIC SCIENCE RESEARCH FUND (SBE)

-Priorities for Awards: Proposals are peer reviewed for their significance.
-In addition to the quality of the proposed research, reviewers may prioritize: (1) junior faculty needing preliminary data to compete for external support; (2) more experienced faculty entering new areas or reengaging in research; or (3) senior faculty who working to remedy gaps in declined proposals.
-A proposal does not have to fit into one of these three categories to be considered or awarded but proposals of similarly judged research significance may be differentiated using these criteria.
+Priorities: Proposals are peer-reviewed for significance.
+In addition to the quality of the proposed research, reviewers may prioritize: (1) junior faculty needing preliminary data to compete for external support; (2) more experienced faculty entering new areas or re-engaging in research; or (3) senior faculty working to remedy gaps in declined proposals.
+A proposal does not have to fit into one of these three categories to be considered or awarded, but proposals of similarly judged significance may be preferred using these criteria.

 Bridge Funding: Experienced researchers whose renewal applications are declined may request one-time bridge funding at any time of the year.
 To apply, submit the declined renewal proposal's reviewer comments, a 2-page plan explicitly addressing them, an Application for Internal Funds form, an abstract, and a 1-page budget.

 Proposal Preparation: The Application for Internal Funds form must be completed and signed by the applicant and the appropriate department chair or equivalent.
 Forms are available here.
-Application instructions and a checklist for the proposal are included on page 2 of the application.
+Application instructions and a checklist for the proposal are included.

-Either of the following formats may be used for an application (in 11 pt or larger font):
+Either of the following formats may be used (in 11 pt or larger font):

 Format I: (no more than 5 pages)